If you publish with Kindle Direct Publishing (KDP), do you understand the royalty structure for Kindle ebooks? There is an Amazon downloads charge.

 You probably never noticed, but there is a deduction on every sale.

 However, if you have a lot of images in your ebook, you could have a considerable reduction in your KDP royalties.

 The Amazon digital downloads charge

-Hidden deep in Amazon KDP Terms and Conditions is a table of delivery charges for Kindle Ebook delivery.
-So deep in fact, that the breadcrumb to it looks like this:
+Hidden deep in Amazon KDP Terms and Conditions is a table of the Amazon digital services charge for Kindle ebooks.

 Kindle Direct Publishing > Legal > Kindle Direct Publishing > Terms and Conditions > Pricing Page.

 Here is the list of Amazon digital delivery charges for ebook distribution.